stephenlepisto/designpatternexamples/docs/observer.md

   <th>C++
   <th>C#
   <th>Python
+  <th>C
 <tr>
   <td>@ref DesignPatternExamples_cpp::IObserverNumberChanged "IObserverNumberChanged" interface
   <td>@ref DesignPatternExamples_csharp.IObserverNumberChanged "IObserverNumberChanged" interface
   <td>@ref DesignPatternExamples_python.observer.observersubject_numberproducer.IObserverNumberChanged "IObserverNumberChanged" interface
+  <td>Not Applicable
 <tr>
   <td> @ref DesignPatternExamples_cpp::INumberProducer "INumberProducer" interface
   <td>@ref DesignPatternExamples_csharp::INumberProducer "INumberProducer" interface
   <td>@ref DesignPatternExamples_python.observer.observersubject_numberproducer.INumberProducer "INumberProducer" interface
+  <td>Not Applicable
 <tr>
   <td>@ref DesignPatternExamples_cpp::IEventNotifications "IEventNotifications" interface
   <td>@ref DesignPatternExamples_csharp.IEventNotifications "IEventNotifications" interface
   <td>@ref DesignPatternExamples_python.observer.observersubject_numberproducer.IEventNotifications "IEventNotifications" interface
+  <td>Not Applicable
 <tr>
   <td>@ref DesignPatternExamples_cpp::ObserverSubject_NumberProducer "ObserverSubject_NumberProducer" class
   <td>@ref DesignPatternExamples_csharp::ObserverSubject_NumberProducer "ObserverSubject_NumberProducer" class
   <td>@ref DesignPatternExamples_python.observer.observersubject_numberproducer.ObserverSubject_NumberProducer "ObserverSubject_NumberProducer" class
+  <td>NumberProducer structure<br>
+      NumberProducer_Create()<br>
+      NumberProducer_Destroy()
 <tr>
   <td>@ref DesignPatternExamples_cpp::ObserverForDecimal "ObserverForDecimal" class
   <td>@ref DesignPatternExamples_csharp.ObserverForDecimal "ObserverForDecimal" class
   <td>@ref DesignPatternExamples_python.observer.observer_class.ObserverForDecimal "ObserverForDecimal" class
+  <td>ObserverForDecimal_NumberChanged()
 <tr>
   <td>@ref DesignPatternExamples_cpp::ObserverForHexaDecimal "ObserverForHexaDecimal" class
   <td>@ref DesignPatternExamples_csharp.ObserverForHexaDecimal "ObserverForHexaDecimal" class
   <td>@ref DesignPatternExamples_python.observer.observer_class.ObserverForHexaDecimal "ObserverForHexaDecimal" class
+  <td>ObserverForHexadecimal_NumberChanged()
 <tr>
   <td>@ref DesignPatternExamples_cpp::ObserverForBinary "ObserverForBinary" class
   <td>@ref DesignPatternExamples_csharp.ObserverForBinary "ObserverForBinary" class
   <td>@ref DesignPatternExamples_python.observer.observer_class.ObserverForBinary "ObserverForBinary" class
+  <td>ObserverForBinary_NumberChanged()
 </table>

 In this example of the Observer pattern, a Subject contains a numerical value that can change.
 There are three observers to the subject who are notified whenever the value changes.
-Each observer pulls the number from the Subject and displays the number in a different base.
+Each observer pulls the number from the Subject (for C++, C#, and Python) or is pushed the number (for C) and then displays the number in a different base.
 Typically these observers would run on different threads but in the interest of keeping things readable, everything runs on the same thread.
 The order of the output is dictated by the order of the observers subscribing to the Subject.

-*Note: This example could be made simpler by having the Subject push the data to the observers.
-I wanted to show the more complex form of the Observer pattern, however, so I went with a pull model.*
+*Note: For C++, C#, and Python, this example could be made simpler by having the Subject push the data to the observers, as shown in the example for C.  I wanted to show the more complex form of the Observer pattern, however, so I went with a pull model.*

-*The push model would have eliminated the need for the INumberProducer interface on the Subject as well as the need to take and store the INumberProducer object in each observer.
+*As the C example suggests, the push model would have eliminated the need for the INumberProducer interface on the Subject as well as the need to take and store the INumberProducer object in each observer.
 And that in turn would simplify each observer class down to a single method to support the IObserverNumberChanged interface.*